JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 8.0.5 to 8.0.6

-No noteworthy changes.
+No potential breaking changes.

 ## Changes from 8.0.4 to 8.0.5

-No noteworthy changes.
+No potential breaking changes.

 ## Changes from 8.0.3 to 8.0.4